storetechrepository/VMBuild2Disk/README.md

 # VMBuild2Disk

-## Please refer to the documentatio in MS Teams
+## Please refer to the documentation in MS Teams